WHERE THE LIVING'S EASY

 There's no better excuse than to plan a Brisbane long weekend and get a greater taste of all the art, culture and food the Queensland capital has to offer.

 This diamond in the crown of Brisbane's art scene is the city's pride and joy.
-Over three levels,the 2006-built Gallery of Modern Art (GOMA) offers continuous hallways of galleries, purpose-built cinémathèque, children’s art centre, research library, restaurant and retail facilities.
-But the best thing about it, the air-conditioning is permanently set to a crisp 18 degrees, ideal for expanding your cultural knowledge in the Sunshine State’s capital.
+Over three levels, the 2006-built Gallery of Modern Art (GOMA) offers continuous hallways of galleries, purpose-built cinémathèque, children’s art centre, research library, restaurant and retail facilities.
+But the best thing about it, is the air-conditioning is permanently set to a crisp 18 degrees, ideal for expanding your cultural knowledge in the Sunshine State’s capital.

 It's easy to get lost here for hours, and being the art lover that you are – allow time to explore the various floors and changing exhibitions.
 The Asia Pacific Triennial is a must see - pencil it in your diary too.